HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 City Manager Mike Bierman briefly commented on the Martinelli property,

-Mice .Mayor Mo.yningn remarked on his desire to get Capital Improvement
+Vice Mayor Moynihan remarked on his desire to get Capital Improvement

-Project information, including what funded sources are and what is
+'Project information, including what- the funded sources are and what is

 being spent.
-He also requested, based on future development, to get -
+He also requested; based on future development, to get

-projected ;figures on the need for possible future °water rate increases due
+projected figures on the need for possible future water rate increases due

 to increased water needs.

-Council Member Torliatt confirmed, with the City 'Manager the City is on a
+Council Member Torliatt. confirmed with the City 'Manager the City is on a

-three -year, incremental increase for water rates and that there is no need
+three-year incremental increase for water rates and that there is no need

 City Manager Bierman continued on regarding the Station 1 Fire House

 Relocation issue.
-He briefly :commented on the issues of why staff . is
+He briefly commented on the issues of why staff. is

-Fire bepartment needs, geographic preference, site availability,
+Fire Department needs, geographic preference, site availability,

 economics and City Redevelopment.

-Vice Mayor` Moynihan commented he would like to see the City secure
+Vice Mayor Moynihan commented he would like to see the City secure

-what funding they could from a developer to find a site and would_ prefer
+whdt funding they could from a developer to find a site and would_ prefer

-Council Member Healy commented if the Casa Grande property is still
+Council 'Member Healy commented if the Casa Grande property is still

 and schedule public meetings to discuss the proposed relocation prior to

-the decision being placed on a City Council agenda , for action.
+the decision being placed on a City Council agenda ,for action.

 March 1, 2004 Vol. XX, Page 5